SimoneDeidier/SimoneDeidier/README.md

 I am currently in the final year of my MSc in **Computer Science and Engineering**, and I am working on my thesis at **NECST Lab** in the field of **Computer Security**.

-My goal is to blend strong software engineering foundations with game design creativity to build meaningful interactive experiences.
+My goal is to blend strong software engineering foundations with game design creativity to build meaningful interactive experiences that feel fun, polished, and memorable.

 ---

-## Tech Playground
+## Tech Playground 🛠️

 <p>
 	<img src="https://img.shields.io/badge/C++-00599C?style=flat-square&logo=cplusplus&logoColor=white" alt="C++" />